bruno-ponne/Alethea/README.md

 The project is divided into 3 main modules documented accordingly:

-## Module 1 - The Web Application

-## Module 2 - Twitter API
+## Module 1 - Web Scraping- Twitter API

-This module relies mostly on the Tweepy module to gather twits via the Twitter API.
+This module scrapes twits via the Twitter API relying mostly on the Tweepy module.
 So far, it is composed by one function:

 **gather_twits**(*n, accounts = ["factcheckdotorg", "Politifact", "snopes"], df = True)*)